CACI-CYP/recruitment-test/README.md

 * `/api/student` to create a student record

 The `/api/exam-result/{id}/grade` API should return a JSON object with at least a grade property, e.g., `{"grade": "F"}`.
-The grade should be calculated using the value in `exam_result.result`, use the table below for mapping a result to a grade.
+The grade should be calculated using the value in the `exam_result.result` column, use the table below for mapping a result to a grade.

 | Result         | Grade |
 |:---------------|:------|